griffithlab/VAtools/docs/index.rst

     A tool that extracts and manipulates values from existing sample fields and outputs the results to a TSV file.

+VAtools is released under an MIT License to enable broad reuse

 .. toctree::
    :maxdepth: 1